 CP4285: Modern Recommendation Systems examines the algorithms, data, and design trade-offs behind contemporary recommender systems.
 The course connects classical recommendation methods with modern neural approaches, and emphasizes practical implementation, careful evaluation, and responsible deployment in real-world settings.

 CP4285 covers classical methods, neural architectures, ranking and retrieval pipelines, sequential models, graph-based recommendation, online learning, and emerging LLM-based approaches.
 Ethical issues are interwoven throughout, including bias, fairness, privacy, exposure, transparency, and stakeholder impact.
-Students apply these ideas in a hands-on group project requiring problem formulation, dataset work, baselines, model design, evaluation, critique, and final presentation.
+Students apply these ideas in a hands-on group project requiring problem formulation, dataset work, baselines, model design, evaluation, critique, and either a final presentation or report.

 The course is hosted by WING.NUS, the Web IR / NLP research group at NUS led by Min.